openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

 #### Mixed-Precision Quantization

 Quantization to lower precisions (e.g. 6, 4, 2 bits) is an efficient way to accelerate inference of neural networks.
-Though NNCF supports quantization with an arbitrary number of bits to represent weights and activations values, choosing ultra low bitwidth could noticeably affect the model's accuracy.
+Although NNCF supports quantization with an arbitrary number of bits to represent weights and activations values, choosing ultra-low bitwidth could noticeably affect the model's accuracy.
 A good trade-off between accuracy and performance is achieved by assigning different precisions to different layers.
 NNCF utilizes the [HAWQ-v2](https://arxiv.org/pdf/1911.03852.pdf) method to automatically choose optimal mixed-precision configuration by taking into account the sensitivity of each layer, i.e. how much lower-bit quantization of each layer